TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-While reading about the different `pdf4ml` functionalities, we found a really interesting one that allows us to `emmbed` a Linux `file` into the PDF.
+While reading about the different `pdf4ml` functionalities, we found a really interesting one that allows us to `embed` a Linux `file` into the PDF.

 The sintaxis to do that is this: